linesma/Optimus-indicator-Depreciated-/README.md

 Follow instructions 1 through 6.
 In order to have it start on boot, do the following:

-1. Open the following file in your favorite teext editor.
+1. Open the following file in your favorite text editor.
 ```
 ~/.config/awesome/autorun.sh
 ```